Enforcement of Judgements

 7. The goods will then be sold at auction by the Viscount to realise cash for the creditor.

-NB: If the debt is owed to a LANDLORD for past rent, s/he is legally entitled to take anything on the premises with the statutory exception of appliances supplied and owned by the utilities ie gas, electricity or telephone.
+NB: If the debt is owed to a LANDLORD for past rent, they are legally entitled to take anything on the premises with the statutory exception of appliances supplied and owned by the utilities ie gas, electricity or telephone.

 8. Peine de Prison - a creditor may ask the Court for debtor, who is suspected of trying to escape payment, to be put in prison until payment is made.